davidmorford/NavigatorKit/Readme.md

 ## What's Different

   * Split View Navigator classes that are subclasses of the base Navigator class.
 Either UISplitViewController or MGSplitViewController (with all the associated animated goodness) work.
-  * Things that started with URL are not Navigator.
-Instead of TTURLMap and TTURLAction, it is NKNavigatorMap and NKNavigatorAction.
+  * Class with URL in the name, like TTURLMap and TTURLAction, now use Navigator, such as NKNavigatorMap and NKNavigatorAction.
   * Additions to Navigator and NavigatorMap to support iPad user interface idioms like model presentation style and popover display.
   * Removal of most convenience functions including geometry and orientation.
   * Garbage collection replaced with an NSProxy based pattern.